ggreer/the_silver_searcher/doc/ag.1.md

     Do not parse PATTERN as a regular expression.
 Try to match it literally.

   * `-r --recurse`:
-    Recurse into directories when seacrhing.
+    Recurse into directories when searching.
 Default is true.

   * `-s --case-sensitive`:
     Match case-sensitively.